|Product / Service||BUNDABERG RUM|

 |Sam McGown||Leo Burnett Sydney||Snr Business Manager|

 When Watermark went on sale people queued up for over 96 hours to buy it (this is longer than people queue for ipads).
 The first run of Watermark sold out within a week and a second run went into production.
-When this run sold out Watermark became a collectors item, with bottles reaching up to $250 on eBay.
 All proceeds of Watermark went towards rebuilding Queensland.
 The product and events received a lot of attention in the press and in social media, and the entire nation rallied behind the cause, meaning Watermark played a huge role in lifting Queensland’s spirits and helping the State on the road to recovery.

 Two days after the distillery was drained, our first act was to create Watermark: a rum crafted to commemorate the disaster.
 We then went to the 16 worst hit towns and placed a watermark on the walls of the pubs.
 We launched Watermark with 16 music festivals in these 16 areas, all kicking off at midday on April 16.
 Australia’s biggest bands played, which drew the attention of the national press.
 The spirit then spread through national media and social networks and the nation united behind Watermark.
 Watermark then went on sale in bottle stores nationwide, online and at the distillery.

 The floods that struck Queensland were described as an ‘inland tsunami.’
 The watermark – the point where the waters peaked – was the highest state had suffered in 30 years.
 The raging waters took over 30 lives, destroyed homes, tore families apart and submerged entire cities.
 The fighting spirit Queenslanders are famous for was all but broken.
 Bundaberg was among the worst hit areas.
 The Bundaberg distillery was underwater and in a state of crisis.
 But Bundaberg Rum is a much-loved and iconic brand that has been lifting Queensland spirits for over 100 years, so Bundaberg Rum had to step up.